ekbpivigo/phantom_bookmark/README.md

 #### Technologies used
 - Basic layout (HTML/CSS)
 - ES6 JavaScript
+- Node
+- Expressjs

 #### Approach
 - Basic HTML template importing javascript module
 - JavaScript handles validation, adding and deleting of bookmarks
 - Instead of using routing, JavaScript controls visibility of components in template.
 - Deployed to Heroku using GitHub
+- Serve using express

 #### Outcome
 - Specs remaining unfulfilled: